casper-network/docs-archive/node-operator/setup.rst

 Casper Node Launcher
 --------------------

-The node is run from the ``casper-node-launcher`` package.
+The node software is run from the ``casper-node-launcher`` package.
 This can be installed with a Debian package which also creates the casper user, creates directory structures and sets up a systemd unit and logrotate.

 The casper-node-launcher Debian package can be obtained from https://bintray.com/casperlabs/debian/casper-node-launcher.